ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

 - **eq_triangle x b c:** From two different points b, c, adds a third point x such that the triangle xbc is equilateral.
 Adds the two side congruence statements xb=bc and xc=bc, as well as the two angle congruence statements that the angles xbc and xcb are congruent, as well as angles xbc and cxb.

 - **eqangle2 x a b c:** From three non-collinear points a, b, c, adds a third point x such that the quadrilateral abcx has two opposed angles that are congruent, bax and bcx.
 Adds the statement that angles bax and bcx are congruent.
+Should be able to be subjected to intersections.

-- **eqdia_quadrangle a b c d:**
+- **eqdia_quadrangle a b c d:** From nothing, adds four points on a quadrilateral abcd with the two diagonals of same length.
+Adds the congruence statement that bd=ac.

-- **eqdistance x a b c:**
+- **eqdistance x a b c:** From two different points b, c, and with a base point a (that can be b or c themselves), adds x such that the distance from x to a is equal to the distance from b to c.
+Adds the congruence statement that ax=bc.
+Construction returns a circle that can be subjected to intersections.

 - **foot x a b c:**

 - **free a:** Adds a point a with random coordinates.